Since 2005, travelers like you have helped us change the world through micro-donations.

 Australia

-Children have experienced leaving their homes and treasured possessions behind, driving in convoy through fire-affected areas and having to stay in countless evacuation centres until they find somewhere to settle safely.
-The added loss of farms, homes, pets and stock animals can cause great distress for children, who can struggle in the aftermath of disaster in expressing and processing their feelings and emotions.
+During the bushfires, chilredn have experienced leaving their homes and treasured possessions behind, driving in convoy through fire-affected areas and having to stay in countless evacuation centres until they find somewhere to settle safely.
+The added loss of farms, homes, pets and stock animals can cause great distress for children, who often struggle in the aftermath of disaster in expressing and processing their feelings and emotions.

-Journey of Hope is delivered by trained mental health workers in small group settings, supporting 8-10 students from three age categories (5-7 years, 8-10 years, and 11-13 years) in eight one-hour sessions, twice a week for a month.
+Journey of Hope-trained mental health workers delivered the program in small group settings, supporting 8-10 students from three age categories (5-7 years, 8-10 years, and 11-13 years) in eight one-hour sessions, twice a week for a month.
+Supporting materials were also provided to parents, caregivers and teachers to help them look after themselves so they can provide better support for children in their care.

 Traveling soon?
 When you buy travel insurance with us, you can make a contribution towards a cause you care about.